Aloeminium108/My-Little-Daemon/README.md

 ### Event-Driven Architecture

 I plan on implementing an event messaging system for the game.
 For this game, the issue that I kept running into was that systems and would often need to access the state of other systems just to look at a few variables.
 This caused systems to become coupled, which is particularly annoying because one of the main goals of implementing the ECS was to decouple game systems.
+Also, viewing the current state of entities and systems within the ECS from outside is difficult.
+Sometimes changes outside of the ECS need to be made in response to what takes place within it.
+Without any concept of events, this is achieved by having game states keep track of individual entities and system properties.
+This causes further coupling and results in convoluted game state definitions.

-The planned implementation is relatively simple; there is an event messaging system that event listeners can subscribe to.
-This event messaging system is given to the ECS so any system can access it and push events to it.
-Event listeners take two forms; event handlers and event filters.
-Event handlers respond to a single kind of event whenever it happens.
-Event filters listen to a number of different kinds of events and filter out/transform them into a different kind of event.
-The point here is to avoid coupling as much as possible while also giving event listeners the power to respond to a diverse set of events if necessary.
+The basic structure for event-driven architecure consists of events, emitters, listeners, and a broker.
+Events are objects containing relevant information about changes in state.
+Emitters produce events to communicate changes in state.
+Listeners receive events and respond to them.
+Emitters and listeners are not mutually exclusive; a good example of this would be listeners whose job is to analyze a set of events and infer more complex events from them.
+Finally, the event broker acts as a middleman, taking any events produced by emitters and passing them along to any listeners who are subscribed to that kind of event.

 ### Sequential Impulse Solver